SerayaEryn/fast-date-format/README.md

 | x             | `1528643900952`    | Unix timestamp in mx |

 ### format(dateFormat, [date])
 Formats the `date` according to the `dateFormat`.
-If no date is passed the current date is used.;
+If no date is passed the current date is used.

 ## License